ansys/pydpf-post/docs/source/index.rst

 .. figure:: ./images/crankshaft_stress.png
     :width: 300pt

-To run PyDPF-Post with Ansys versions starting from 2021 R1 to 2022 R2, use the following legacy PyDPF-Post
+To run PyDPF-Post with Ansys versions 2021 R1 and 2022 R2, use this code to start the legacy PyDPF-Post tools:
-tools:

 .. code:: python